johndoe31415/toy_x64_bootloader/README.md

 ## Stage 0: MBR (assembly only)
 The file that is always required is an assembly file that gets written into the MBR.
 Its size is limited to 440 bytes (by restriction of the MBR).
-During boot, it is located at linear 0x7c00 as defined by the IBM compatible specification.
+During boot, it is located at linear 0x7c00 as defined by the IBM compatible PC specification.
 Usually, it uses `int 10h` and `int 13h` to change the display and load the next stage from disk using BIOS function calls.

 In the long-mode example, the MBR loader already performs the switch to protected mode, but does not enable paging yet.
 It loads the stage 1 code to